Good news/bad news

 Low moisture is one major reason for dry skin.
 This can occur as the result of age, climate, race, general disposition, excessive cleansing, or physiologic factors.
 Constant lubrication of the skin is absolutely necessary if you don’t want a dried-out, wrinkled prune face.

-Dry skin responds well to oils and heavy creams.
-You need to apply enough moisturizer to give your face and body the elasticity they need to function without straining the skin.
+Dry skin responds well to organic oils and heavy creams.
+You need to apply enough organic moisturizer to give your face and body the elasticity they need to function without straining the skin.
 You need to make sure that when you smile, your face doesn’t feel like it’s going to crack.

 Traditional tried-and-true remedies to help combat dryness of the skin include taking herbal teas with reputations for improving the blood, such as sarsaparilla, burdock, yellow dock, and nettle.
 Also: